-As the distribution of COVID-19 vaccines begins worldwide, there has been much discussion about the vaccines and the development process.
+As the distribution of COVID-19 vaccines continues worldwide, there has been much discussion about the vaccines and the development process.
 Following is an analysis of some of the myths and facts about the COVID-19 vaccine.

 Was the COVID-19 Vaccine Approval Process Rushed?

 Myth: The vaccine could be dangerous because it was rushed through approvals.

 Fact: Although the vaccine process went quickly, the vaccines went through large trials.

 The development of vaccines for COVID-19 occurred more quickly compared to previous vaccines in history.
 However, all vaccines must go through extensive clinical trials.
 Developers must show that their vaccines are both safe for use and effective against the disease.